hpcflow/hpcflow-shared-docs/docs/source/user/getting_started/advanced_workflow_concepts.rst

 There are lots of :ref:`resource options <reference/_autosummary/{{ app_module }}.ResourceSpec:{{ app_module }}.ResourceSpec>`
 available that can be requested.

-Scheduler arguments can be passed like this e.g. to target high memory nodes:
+Scheduler arguments can be passed like this e.g. to set a time limit of 1 hour

 .. code-block:: yaml

     resources:
     any:
-        num_cores: 10
-        SGE_parallel_env: smp.pe
       scheduler_args:
         directives:
-            -l: mem512
+          --time: 1:00:00
+      num_cores: 10

 Anything specified under `directives` is passed directly to the scheduler as a jobscript command (i.e. isn't processed by {{ app_name }} at all).

-If you have set resource options at the top level (for the whole workflow), but would like to "unset" them for a particular task,

-you can pass an empty dictionary:
+If you have set resource options at the top level (for the whole workflow), but would like to "unset" them for a particular task, you can pass an empty dictionary:

 .. code-block:: yaml